WindowsPointCloud/PointCloudSystem/README.md

 python demo.py --cfg_file "cfgs\kitti_models\pointpillar.yaml" --ckpt "..\data\kitti\pointpillar_7728.pth" --data_path "..\data\kitti\000000.bin"
 cd ../
 ```

+## ⁉️ Known Errors
+1. Note that you might face errors related to `av2 0.2.1 requires numpy>=1.21.5, but you have numpy 1.20.3 which is incompatible.` and `scikit-image 0.21.0 requires numpy>=1.21.1, but you have numpy 1.20.3 which is incompatible.`.
+Don't worry, it would not affect our code, has we have natively fixed this issue.
+2. Also, you may or may not face `OSError: Error loading libspeex-1-5cfc095fa5eadd2e65de2fbb4dadf085.dll; The operation completed successfully`.
+This is an issue with Windows OS, which is not fatal.
+Just rerun (or click the run button) again, and things will run properly.
+Once the code is running, then it will not appear again.

 ## 🖥️ Run the GUI
 Go to the `labelCloud` directory if you haven't already